 And the court also added that corroboration need not be in the form of ocular testimony.
 It may be even in the form of circumstantial evidence, and the corroborative evidence must be independent and not vague or unreliable.

-In Karnel Singh vs. State of M.P 1995 SC
+In Karnel Singh vs. the State of Madhya Pradesh, 1995

 Court held that victim of rape cannot be put at par with an accomplice.
 She is undoubtedly a competent witness under section 118 of the Indian Evidence Act, and therefore, her evidence need not be tested with the same amount of suspicion as that of an accomplice.